1938 Dalfram dispute: Popular culture and remembrance

 A union song to commemorate the dispute was composed by Clem Parkinson in 1964 titled The Pig-Iron Song.

 In December 2006, the Illawarra Branch of the Society for the Study of Labour History erected a Plaque to commemorate the dispute, located near the Number 4 Jetty at Port Kembla where the Dalfram docked.
-Her Excellency Madam Fu Yng, the Chinese Ambassador, unveiled the Plaque.
+Her Excellency Madam Fu Ying, the Chinese Ambassador, unveiled the Plaque.
 In 2013, Mike Donaldson and Nick Southall published Against fascism and war about the issue.
 In 2015, a feature-length film documentary was released called The Dalfram Dispute, 1938: Pig Iron Bob.

 Contributors to the documentary included historians Stuart Macintyre, Les Louis, Glenn Mitchell, Drew Cottle, Greg Mallory and curator of the Nanjing Massacre Memorial Zhu ChengShan.

 The documentary was shortlisted for the 2015 NSW Premier's Multimedia History Prize.
 It was also a finalist in the 15th Screen Producers Association of Australia Awards for feature documentary.

 In July 2015, ambassador to Australia Ma Zhaoxu of the People's Republic of China highlighted the Dalfram dispute as a remembered moment in the relationship between Australian and Chinese people when they stood together for common cause.